isabella232/livefyre.en/help/implementation/c-stress-test-policy.md

 Run stress tests against the Livefyre platform.

 This document provides guidance on running stress tests against the Livefyre platform.
 Ad-hoc testing by customers without notification is strictly prohibited.
-For more on prohibited and allowed activities, see [](#c_stress_test_policy/section_mhs_bfz_vdb).
+For more on [prohibited and allowed activities](#c_stress_test_policy/section_mhs_bfz_vdb).

 >[!NOTE]
 >